 The two-year programme combines innovation, interdisciplinarity, and academic excellence with transnational and transregional academic mobility.
-Students take courses at two European participating universities, for one academic year each, and may choose to spend the third term at a non-European partner university instead of the European destination.
+Students take courses at two participating European universities for one academic year each, and may choose to spend the third term at a non-European partner university instead of the European destination.

 The EMGS Consortium partner universities offer a unique combination of different specializations in research and teaching on the past, present, and future of the global.
 Central to the EMGS programme’s understanding of global studies is the promotion of a historicizing and comparative analysis as well as a critical, post-colonial perspective.
 The EMGS approach is further complemented by the partner universities and their different foci and expertise while being successfully combined through not only individual student mobility but also a number of joint events.

-In 2005, the Erasmus Mundus Master in “Global Studies – A European Perspective” was amongst the first joint master’s programmes receiving support through the European Commission’s Erasmus Mundus funding scheme, fostering student mobility and academic excellence across and beyond Europe.
+The Erasmus Mundus Master in Global Studies was amongst the first joint master’s programmes receiving support through the European Commission’s Erasmus Mundus funding scheme, fostering student mobility and academic excellence across and beyond Europe.
 After its creation in 2005, the work of the EMGS Consortium has been recognized by the European Commission for its success and innovation, receiving further funding in the subsequent application rounds in 2010, 2015, and 2019.